 << Back to All People

-Paul White was a pioneering cardiologist and a founding member of the American Heart Association, and played a central role in furthering CVD epidemiology from its formal beginnings in the late 1940s.
+Paul White was a pioneering cardiologist and a founding member of the American Heart Association.
+He played a central role in furthering CVD epidemiology from its formal beginnings in the late 1940s.

 His lifelong themes revolved around lifestyle and prevention and medicine as international diplomacy for peace: “A heart attack after age 80 is an act of God; before 80 a failure of medicine.”
 “A vigorous five-mile walk will do more good for an unhappy but otherwise healthy adult than all the medicine and psychology in the world.”
 He championed regular and vigorous physical activity, and became a leader and founder of two new disciplines, CVD epidemiology and preventive cardiology.